openshift/enhancements/enhancements/monitoring/multi-tenant-alerting.md

 #### Tech Preview -> GA

-- The `AlertmanagerConfig` CRD is exposed as `v1` API.
+- The `AlertmanagerConfig` CRD is exposed as `v1beta1` API.
 - More testing (upgrade, downgrade, scale)
 - Sufficient time for feedback including signals from telemetry about the customer adoption (e.g. number of `AlertmanagerConfig` resources across the fleet).
 - Counter-measures to avoid service degradation of the Platform Alertmanager.
+- Option to deploy UWM Alertmanager
 - Conduct load testing
-- Console integration?
+- Console integration

 #### Removing a deprecated feature